These resources and recommendations exist to help EOAS personnel reduce emissions and promote sustainable travel

 Visit Green Globe to make informed decisions about traveling green, and learn more about the sustainability performance of travel and tourism businesses and their supply chain partners.
 If travel cannot be avoided, using reputable offsets is another way to minimize the climate impact of your journey.
 However, it is important to keep in mind that offsets are not a perfect solution: see the Zero Emissions University Page for more information.

 Offsetters is a Canadian website with Canadian offsetting projects and its founders are UBC alumni.
-Calculate the emissions from your journey and offset the emissions through of the Offsetters carbon sequestration or green energy projects.
+Calculate the emissions from your journey and offset the emissions through the Offsetters carbon sequestration or green energy projects.